In general, no. It’s incredibly uncommon for one spouse to evict the other in Virginia, and almost never the correct course of action.

 - Grant the petitioner temporary custody of minor children.

 In some cases, if approved fully, they can also help with the eviction process during divorce proceedings.

 Living Separate and Apart Under Same Roof

-Just as it sounds, separate and apart under the same roof is an option for those who are pursuing a divorce but don’t want to (or financially cannot afford to) vacate a shared residence.
+Just as it sounds, living separate and apart under the same roof is an option for those who are pursuing a divorce but don’t want to (or financially cannot afford to) vacate a shared residence.

-[To] have lived separate and apart without any cohabitation and without interruption for one year.
+“[To] have lived separate and apart without any cohabitation and without interruption for one year.
 In any case where…there are no minor children…a divorce may be decreed onVirginia Code § 20-91

 On the Legal Side